biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ## Citation
 If you use PVDP in your research, please include the following reference: Gutierrez et al. (2021).
 Physiol.
 Mol.
 Plant Pathol.
 113:101604. https://doi.org/10.1016/j.pmpp.2021.101604

-<a name="Plant samples"></a>
-## Plant samples
-Plant samples were collected in Colombia using permission RGE152-27 from Ministerio del Medio Ambiente y Desarrollo Sostenible of Colombia (Resolution 0208, 9/03/2020).